sweagleExpert/integrations/azure-devops/Sweagle_Extension/README.md

 - Your mocha test can't run from your Azure DevOps publish pipeline
   - This is because Azure sample doesn't include task to install mocha
-  - You should add the following task before your test task
+  - You should add the following task before your test task: TBD